 IBC patients should consult with a medical oncologist to determine their specific treatment needs.
 A common treatment regimen usually begins with chemotherapy, taken by mouth as pills or administered into a vein through a needle.
-Using more than one type of treatment, including chemotherapy, surgery, radiation therapy, targeted therapy, hormone therapy, immunotherapy, and palliative care has been shown to have better outcomes.
+In aggressive cases of IBC, treatment may then proceed with regional treatments - surgery and/or radiation - which target only the affected area.
+Using more than one type of treatment, including chemotherapy, surgery, radiation therapy, targeted therapy, and hormone therapy, has been shown to have better outcomes.